dsx1123/telemetry_collector/README.md

     Creating grafana ... done
     ```

-    By default, telegraf listens on `tcp:57000` for grpc dial-out, if you want to modify the port, change the config file `etc/telegraf/telegraf.conf` in project folder
+    By default, telegraf listens on `tcp:57000` for gRPC dial-out, if you want to modify the port, change the config file `etc/telegraf/telegraf.conf` in project folder

-    gnmi dial-in is also enabled by default,  modify the `address` of `[[inputs.cisco_telemetry_gnmi]]` in file  `etc/telegraf/telegraf.d/gnmi.conf`with mgmt address and grpc port.
+    gNMI dial-in is also enabled by default,  modify the `address` of `[[inputs.cisco_telemetry_gnmi]]` in file  `etc/telegraf/telegraf.d/gnmi.conf`with mgmt address and grpc port.

-    When first start the service, script will check if certificates are genearted, if not will create them for mdt and gnmi plugin validate for 10 years.
+    When first start the service, script will check if certificates are genearted, if not will create them for mdt and gNMI plugin validate for 10 years.

 2. to enable TLS of mdt plugin, uncomment below lines in `etc/telegraf/telegraf.conf`:
     ```